Auditing a Course

 You may register for courses using the audit option during the course add/drop period.
 Registration is subject to the approval of the course instructor and your academic advisor.
 Your academic advisor will assist you in determining whether the audit option is an appropriate option for you.

 - Registration is subject to course availability within established enrollment limits.
 No new course sections will be added.

-- If you wish to add a course using the audit option you a required to check the "Add Audit" box found at the bottom of the course add/drop grid on the Add/Drop/Withdraw form.
-You are not able to register for an class you are auditing online.
+- If you wish to add a course using the audit option, you are required to check the "Add Audit" box found at the bottom of the course add/drop grid on the Add/Drop/Withdraw Form [PDF].
+You are not able to register for a class you are auditing.

-- The form must be submitted to Drexel Central by the end of the course adjustment period.
+- The form must be submitted to Drexel Central by the close of business Friday of Week 1 of the add/drop period.